One Out of Every Four Children Has a Vision Problem Interfering With Their Learning.

 Charlotte and Gaston Counties Vision Therapy Specialists

 Complete Eye Care offers the only residency trained Vision Therapy program in Gaston County.
-Under the guidance of Dr. Ashe our Vision Therapy program has helped adults and children from Gaston County and Charlotte to transform the way they process visual information.
+Under the guidance of Dr. Ashe our Vision Therapy program has helped adults and children from Gaston County and Charlotte, NC to transform the way they process visual information.
 There are numerous definitions of vision therapy, but my favorite comes from the Optometric Extension Program (OEP):

 What Is Vision Therapy?